Agricultural and Extension Education

 Twelve credit hours (four courses) from the certificate may be applied to the Master of Agricultural and Extension Education; interested students should consult the program director while enrolled in their first or second certificate course.
 Other students earn the certificate while pursuing the Licensure in Education for Agricultural Professionals (LEAP).

 From animal agriculture to field crops, and from food safety and processing to farm health and pest management, extension agents are a crucial part of the agribusiness industry and community development.
-Our graduates are well equipped to serve producers, communities and agribusinesses as they further their work as extension professionals.
+Typically employed by land-grant universities to serve as an expert or educator, extension professionals educate and coordinate efforts between key players in the community.
+They facilitate understanding and collaboration between farmers, ranchers, agribusinesses and local businesses.
+These networks are primarily established through education about topics such as economics, community development, agriculture, family, animal production, diet and nutrition.